-This is a restaurant-style chicken marsala you can make right at home.
-It's a delicious silky mushroom sauce over thin fried chicken cutlets.
+This is a restaurant-style chicken marsala you can make right at home with delicious baby bella mushrooms and marsala wine.
+It's a delicious silky mushroom sauce over thin lightly fried chicken cutlets.

 Looking for more meals you'd find at an Italian restaurant?
 Try our Classic Italian Minestrone or Classic Linguine Alla Puttanesca.